 Data is the backbone of enterprise infrastructure.
+And the number of data tools is only increasing every year across many organizations.

 Scalable, cost-effective data pipelines have become a critical enabler of automation, personalization, and long-term competitiveness.
 And the impact is measurable: